Assessor360: Multi-sequence Network for Blind Omnidirectional Image Quality Assessment: Conclusion

 \section{Conclusion}

 This paper introduces a novel multi-sequence network named Assessor360 for BOIQA based on a realistic assessment procedure.
 Specifically, we design Recursive Probability Sampling (RPS) to generate viewport sequences based on the semantic scene and the distortion.
 Additionally, we propose Multi-scale Feature Aggregation (MFA) with Distortion-aware Block (DAB) to combine distorted and semantic features of viewports.
 Temporal Modeling Module (TMM) is introduced to learn the temporal transition of viewports.
 We demonstrate the high performance of Assessor360 on multiple OIQA datasets and validate the effectiveness of RPS by comparing it with two advanced learning-based models used for scanpath prediction.
-However, it is important to note that the discussion does not include the model's performance on other related tasks, such as 3D VR BOIQA.
-We have confidence that the proposed pipeline can provide valuable insights for future OIQA task.
+Limitation is that the transition direction and distance in RPS are fixed, resulting in equally spaced distances between viewports.
+However, we have confidence that our analyses and the proposed pipeline can provide long-term valuable insights for future OIQA task.

+\paragraph{Acknowledgments.} This work was partly supported by the National Natural Science Foundation of China (Grant No. 61991451) and the Shenzhen Science and Technology Program (JSGG20220831093004008).
+The author would like to thank Xiangjie Sui at Jiangxi University of Finance and Economics for his inspiration.

 { }